 I usually can accommodate most requests if I'm available.
 For example I recently gave a group a guided tour the Loch Lomond and Trossachs National Park, then into the mountains of Argyll to the conservation village of Inveraray.
 We then explored the standing stones and burial chambers of Kilmartin Glen before dropping them off at their hotel in Kilmartin.
 Or even a pick up in London, tour through England and into Scotland before dropping off at Glasgow or Edinburgh Airport.

 Can you arrange our accommodation?

 I'm able to recommend and suggest a wide variety of accommodation based on your requirements such as budget, location, room type, accommodation type.
-You can either book direct or I can arrange this for you, even for the days you are not on tour with me.
+You can then book direct.
 As a guide to prices (per room per night based on 2 sharing - 2021 prices) B&Bs/guest houses will cost from £80 to £120, small hotels/inns from £90 to £150, mid-range hotels from £90 to £200 and luxury/castle hotels from £100 to £350+ Large towns and cities will be more expensive, as will the busy months of July, August and September.

 Can I pass your contact details on to my family for the days I'm on tour with you?

 No problem to do this.
 I have my mobile phone with me at all times - the number is 07745 084416.
-I also have a small portable computer which has e-mail and internet access.
-Should any one need to contact you whilst you are on tour they can e-mail me at any time.
+I also have a laptop computer for e-mail and internet access.
+Should any one need to contact you whilst you are on tour they can e-mail, call or text me at any time.
 You could also purchase a cheap, basic mobile phone when you arrive in the UK for about £10.